-Brittany Scott Smith is an Emmy® award winning television director, producer, and writer who has served as the supervising producer of "The Nightly Show with Larry Wilmore" (Comedy Central) and as the co-executive producer of "The Rundown with Robin Thede” (BET).
-Smith has directed numerous television shows, including “A Black Lady Sketch Show” (HBO), the election special “Wilmore” (Peacock) plus “Helpsters” (Apple), “Hello Jack: The Kindness Show” (Apple) and the iconic children's program, “Sesame Street” (Max).
-Smith made her film directorial debut in 2022 with VH1’s "All I Didn’t Want for Christmas" starring Gabourey Sidibe, Loretta Devine, Kel Mitchell, and Andrew Bushell.
+Brittany Scott Smith is an Emmy® award-winning television director, producer, and writer.
+She has held the position of supervising producer for "The Nightly Show with Larry Wilmore" on Comedy Central and co-executive producer for "The Rundown with Robin Thede" on BET.
+Smith's directorial credits include "A Black Lady Sketch Show" on HBO, the election special "Wilmore" on Peacock, "Helpsters" on Apple TV+, "Hello Jack: The Kindness Show" on Apple TV+, and the renowned children's program "Sesame Street" on HBO Max.
+In 2022, Smith made her directorial debut in the film "All I Didn’t Want for Christmas" on VH1, featuring Gabourey Sidibe, Loretta Devine, Kel Mitchell, and Andrew Bushell.

-Known for her exceptional work, Smith’s contributions have been recognized with multiple award nominations including a Children’s Emmy® win for Best Directing for a Multiple Camera Program.
-Her expertise in a variety of genres has led to the success of several popular television shows on multiple platforms including Comedy Central, BET, Max, and HBO.
+Smith's exceptional contributions have garnered multiple award nominations, including a Children’s Emmy® win for Best Directing for a Multiple Camera Program.
+Her proficiency across various genres has driven the success of numerous popular television shows across platforms such as Comedy Central, BET, HBO Max, and Apple TV+.

 Smith bounces living on the West and the East Coast with her husband and their two children.